christophstrasen/WorldObserver/docs_internal/vision.md

 # WorldObserver – Vision

-WorldObserver is a new, LQR‑powered world observation layer for Lua‑based mods.
+WorldObserver is a LQR‑powered world observation layer for Lua‑based mods.
-It supersedes the earlier WorldScanner experiments and is aimed squarely at Lua‑coding mod authors (no GUI/config system on top).
+It is aimed squarely at Lua‑coding mod authors (no GUI/config system on top).

 The intent is to make it easy to **describe what you want to observe in the game world** – spatially, logically, and over time – while pushing all the looping, scanning, joining, and buffering work into a shared engine.

-This document is aspirational by design: it describes where we want to go, not necessarily what is implemented today.
+This document is aspirational by design: it describes where we want to go but should also be used to check where we are in reality

 ---